 It beggars belief that a company that has a well-established reputation as a respectable family store should be marketing such a cheap and tawdry product that demeans women and encourages a casual attitude to sex.

-We hope that Next will think again and take the socially responsible step of withdrawing this product rather than risk having its good name dragged through the gutter.
+Next will think again and take the socially responsible step of withdrawing this product rather than risk having its good name dragged through the gutter.

 A Next spokesman said:

-Next has received some customer complaints regarding a man's T shirt and sweatshirt.
+some customer complaints regarding a man's T shirt and sweatshirt.
 On reflection we agree it was a mistake for us to sell these garments and we are therefore removing them from sale.